notional-labs/notional/swe/starport.md

 # Starport

 We built our software engineering practice on starport and are very grateful.
 Lately, dx has taken a turn for the much worse and it is all spm.
-Here's what I do to ship chains that I beleive in using starport:
+Here's what I do to ship chains that I believe in using starport:

 Let's use chiuaua as an example.
 Arf!